I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 1: Data Collection

-We therefore adopted a simpler and more reliable approach: conversations were delineated by day, more akin to diary entries than discrete sessions.
+Real-time segmentation added a layer of conversation management quickly became untractable in my everyday life, taking my attention away from the conversation itself and thus affecting my interpersonal relationships.
+Therefore, I adopted a simpler and more reliable approach: conversations were delineated by day, more akin to diary entries than discrete sessions.
 This ensured that all face-to-face communication within a given day was preserved without the burden of making fine-grained segmentation decisions in real time.
 While this method sacrificed topical granularity, it provided a consistent, low-overhead way of structuring the data while still allowing for later reflective analysis.
+This approach prioritized feasibility during data collection, understanding that more nuanced conversational boundaries could be analyzed retrospectively.

-Looking forward, however, delineation remains an open methodological challenge.
-Future work could explore clustering methods: for example, grouping conversations by both location (context) and topic, with perhaps a separate category for interactions that don’t fully qualify as conversations.
-Some exchanges may be too brief or transactional to be considered full conversations.
-For example, a simple interaction with the doorman inquiring about a package, where I might ask, “Packages?” followed by “7A” and “Thank you”—feels more like a brief, contextually insignificant exchange than a meaningful conversation.
-These kinds of interactions, while valuable in their own right, do not hold the same conversational weight and should be distinguished from more substantial discussions.
-One intriguing possibility would be to train separate, lightweight models for different contexts and dynamically switch between them, though this was beyond the scope of our present study.
+In practice, data collection required me to manage both what I wanted to say in the moment and how I wanted my identity to be encoded for the personalized model, complicating the freedom and immediacy that normally characterize everyday talk.